What Is the Difference Between Soul and Spirit?

 This question is, without a doubt, the most crucial question on this website because it has eternal implications for those who either receive it or reject it.

-This is the greatest story ever told.
-This is the story we are called to share with the world providing them with the most gracious invitation into eternal life that states, “Let him who is thirsty come.
-Whoever desires, let him take the water of life freely” (Revelation 22:17).
+This is the greatest story ever told — and the one we are called to share with everyone we know.
+The invitation stands open: "Let him who is thirsty come.
+Whoever desires, let him take the water of life freely" (Revelation 22:17).

-My prayer is that God will open your eyes to see, your mind to understand, and your heart to fully embrace the truth of this Gospel message and its Lord and Savior, Jesus Christ.
-I pray that you will grow to know the living Savior Himself intimately and receive His gift of eternal life.
+My prayer is that God opens your eyes to see, your mind to understand, and your heart to fully embrace this gospel — and its Lord, Jesus Christ.

 The gospel is the greatest story ever told—Jesus Christ died for our sins, rose again, and offers eternal life to all who believe in Him.